Techtonica/curriculum/_projects/recipe-page/phase-2-css-prompt.md

 ![]()

+When you're happy with the background color, run `git status`.
+Add and commit, making sure to write a descriptive commit message in the present tense, such as "Change background color."

 #### Part 5 - Change the font and font color of your headings and paragraphs
 1. Select all the headings by writing CSS code inside `styles.css` and change the color to something that works well with your background color.